Understanding the Terminology…

 3. Holding muscles in a shortened or lengthened position for a prolonged period as occurs with habitually poor posture, or as may occur in sitting for many hours or when sleeping.

-5. Nerve injury or pathology such as a pinched nerve from a disc herniation, or peripheral neuropathy from Diabetes.
+5. Nerve injury or pathologies such as a pinched nerve from a disc herniation, or peripheral neuropathy from Diabetes.

 6. Prolonged contraction of a muscle from exposure to cold temperatures or a direct draft from an aircon.